-“I am very pleased and honored to be exhibiting during the Palm Springs Art Fair and am looking forward to introduce a selection of my latest creations”.
+“I am very pleased to be back and exhibit in Switzerland, and very much looking forward to introduce a selection of my latest creations”.

 Claudia Meyer was born in Switzerland and lives between Luzern, Paris and Los Angeles.
 All these three great locations have inspired and determined her art as a sort of fusion of elements easily found in the ambiance and cultures of the three Countries.